jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 The subfolder **NIR** and **RGB-Registered** contains pixel-aligned (registered) NIR-RGB image pairs.
 The source of the images are from [1].
 Following its categorization, the challenge dataset contains NIR and RGB images under the scene categories of _countryside_, _forest_, _filed_ and _mountain_.
 We have manually excluded ones that contain saturated regions, and temporally inconsistent contents.
 The images are croped and resized into 256\*256 patches.

 Images from the **NIR** folder are named as: "_scene-category_nnnn_nir.png_"; images from the **RGB-Registered** folder are named as "_scene-category_nnnn_rgb_reg.png_".
 Here "_scene-category_" indicates the scene type, "_nnnn_" indicates image serial number.
-Images from both folders with identical leading names "_scene-category_nnnn_" indicates the two images are pixel-aligned NIR-RGB image pairs.
+Identical leading names "_scene-category_nnnn_" indicate these images are pixel-aligned NIR-RGB image pairs.

 Please note although the scene category information is embeded as image file names, **testing of algorithms will not provide any scene category information**.